naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
-Audio Loader | Audio- (Project, Local) | Configuration of the resource loader used with audio (BGM and SFX) resources.
+Audio Loader | Audio- (Addressable, Project) | Configuration of the resource loader used with audio (BGM and SFX) resources.
-Voice Loader | Voice- (Project, Local) | Configuration of the resource loader used with voice resources.
+Voice Loader | Voice- (Addressable, Project) | Configuration of the resource loader used with voice resources.
 Enable Auto Voicing | False | When enabled, each `PrintText` command will attempt to play voice clip at `VoiceResourcesPrefix/ScriptName/LineIndex.ActionIndex`.
 Custom Audio Mixer | Null | Audio mixer to control audio groups.
 When not provided, will use a default one.
 Master Volume Handle Name | Master Volume | Name of the mixer's handle to control master volume.